What do Standing Committees do? What is their purpose/role in college governance?

 Committees are a vital part of the college governance process.
 Some basic expectations for standing committee members include:

 If members don’t attend committee meetings, the work won’t get done.
 Committee participation is the foundation of effective participation in the shared governance process at the college.
 Committee tri-chairs should set expectations for attendance and record attendance in meeting minutes.
 Members should also expect to participate in committee work outside of regularly scheduled meetings.

 Tri-chairs should send out agendas and meeting materials to committee members at least 72 hours before the scheduled meeting.
 This gives committee members time to review materials in advance, and come to meetings prepared to discuss agenda items.

 Effective committee work requires good communication.
 This includes reporting regularly to Executive Council, as well as gathering feedback and information from members of the college community regarding issues related to the committee’s charge.

 Committees should establish a process to evaluate the effectiveness of the committee’s work.
 It could be a quick evaluation at the end of each meeting, or it could be a more formal evaluation at the end of the semester.
-The PRIE office also conducts college-wide surveys of the effectiveness of governance groups, and this information will be shared at the end of each academic year.
+The PRIE office also conducts college-wide surveys of the effectiveness of governance groups, and this information will be shared periodically.

 Yes!
 At the end of this document, you’ll find a variety of tools and templates to help you chair your committees effectively.
 These tools include goal-setting templates, templates for agendas and meeting minutes, an Executive Council report template, a work plan template, and evaluation tools.